mesb1/xupnpd_youtube/files/README.md

   This file allow get video by plugin for your dlna clients.

+  If you want your own server you can build it with this.

   It uses youtube-dl project too.
 You need get updated version for yourself.

   Example: